MasoniteFramework/docs/upgrade-guide/masonite-3.0-to-4.0.md

 It is highly recommended that you start at Masonite 3 before upgrading to Masonite 4.
 If you are running any version less than Masonite 3 then please use the upgrade guide to upgrade to each version first.

+# Python Version

+Masonite 4 drops support for Python 3.6.
+You will have to upgrade to Python 3.7+ in order to run Masonite

 # Install Masonite 4

 First step of the upgrade guide is to uninstall Masonite 3 and install Masonite 4: